 - Taking an oral antihistamine, such as Benadryl

 Taking an antihistamine daily can treat chronic hives.
 However, some people require medical attention and intervention.
 This is true when your child experiences angioedema, a condition that causes deep swelling, particularly around the eyes and lips.
-Hives can also cause anaphylaxis or a severe allergic reaction that makes it difficult to breathe.
+Hives can come as part of anaphylaxis or a severe allergic reaction that makes it difficult to breathe.
 Seeking emergency treatment is vital in this instance.
 A physician can give you a shot of epinephrine, a medication that reverses severe symptoms.

 - Hives are red, raised welts that can range in size.
 They can appear anywhere on the body and may appear to migrate.